Irregular bleeding / periods / menstrual irregularity

 • Changes in birth control methods

-A full assessment helps distinguish between temporary disruptions and conditions needing active management.
+A full assessment helps to distinguish between temporary disruptions and conditions that need active management.

 Health Conditions That Affect Reproductive Health

-Breastfeeding can also affect menstrual cycles, with some women experiencing a delay in their period or changes in bleeding patterns while nursing.
+Breastfeeding can also affect menstrual cycles, some women may experience a delay in their period or changes in bleeding patterns while nursing.
 Regular check-ups with a healthcare provider, including physical examinations and medical history discussions, can help identify and manage health conditions that affect reproductive health.
-This ensures that women receive proper treatment and care, maintaining their overall well-being.
+This means women receive proper treatment and care and maintain their overall well being.

 • Bleeding between periods